martinkus/swed_to_ynab/README.md

 ## Usage

 This is a java program.
 You will need JAVA to be installed in your machine (version 11+).
+You can grab the application from the Release section.

 To execute the application run the following.